UniversalDependencies/docs/_fi-feat/Case.md

 ### `Ess`: essive

-Essive expresses location in adverbs such as _kotona_ "at home".

 Essive is typically a case of temporal adverbials (e.g.
 _tiistaina_ "on tuesday").
 In expressions of state, essive is a case of predicative adverbials, characterizing purpose